IvannLovich/AlbumsApp-jQuery-/README.md

-﻿#Frontend Skills Test with jQuery, for Devsar
+﻿#Frontend Skills Test with jQuery, for Devsar.